 - 1976 Ground Water (GW) Management Act Passed - 1977 Established GW Management Area and Certified Acres - 1978 1979 Established GW Metering program - 1978-1979 Well Spacing: 3300 ft. from existing irrigation well and 1,320 ft. from existing stock or domestic well in townships designated as critical.
 Allocation set at 20 inches per acre per year including incentives for installing meters prior to 1980. - 1980-1982 Meters required on all wells.
-Allocation is set at 22 inches per year. - 1983-1987 Allocation reduced to 20 inches per acre per year for flood irrigation and 16 inches per acre per year for sprinkler irrigation. - 1988-1992 Allocation reduced to 15 inches per acre per year for all irrigation wells. - 1992 Well spacing in critical townships increased to 5,280 ft. from existing irrigation wells. - 1993-2004 Allocation reduced to 14.5 inches per acre per year. - 1997 Permanent moratorium on new irrigation wells issued. - 1998-2005-Republican River Compact Lawsuit and Settlement Agreement The Department of Water Resources preliminarily designated the Republican River Basin NRDs under LB 108 in September of 1996 at the request of the Republican River NRDs.
-The process for a Joint Action Plan was initiated under LB 108 and was placed on hold during the lawsuit with Kansas from May 1998 to July 2003, at the request of the Nebraska Attorney General.
-In July of 2003, a final determination of conflicts under the LB 108 process was made and the development of rules and regulations under the Joint Action Planning process began.
-In July of 2004 a "fully appropriated" designation was made under LB 962 which replaced the Joint Action Planning process.
-In May 2005 the District adopted an Integrated Management Plan, effective for the 2005 thru 2007 irrigation seasons, pursuant to LB 962. - 2005-2007 Allocation reduced to 13.5 inches per acre per year. - 2007- Revised Integrated Management Plan adopted that included reduced water use, implementation of incentive programs and surface water leases funded through authorities granted in LB701 intended to ensure the State's compliance with the Republican River Compact and Settlement.
+Allocation is set at 22 inches per year. - 1983-1987 Allocation reduced to 20 inches per acre per year for flood irrigation and 16 inches per acre per year for sprinkler irrigation. - 1988-1992 Allocation reduced to 15 inches per acre per year for all irrigation wells. - 1992 Well spacing in critical townships increased to 5,280 ft. from existing irrigation wells. - 1993-2004 Allocation reduced to 14.5 inches per acre per year. - 1997 Permanent moratorium on new irrigation wells issued, the first well-drilling moratorium in the state - 1998-2005-Republican River Compact Lawsuit and Settlement Agreement Kansas sued Nebraska in 1998 alleging noncompliance with the Republican River Compact that allocates waters of the Republican River Basin between Colorado, Nebraska and Kansas.
+The suit led to a 2002 settlement agreement between the three states that established a new methodology for determining compliance with the compact; primarily, depletions to stream flow from groundwater pumping were included in the accounting of each states' use of its compact allocation.
+In July of 2004 a "fully appropriated" designation was made under LB 962.
+In May 2005 the District adopted its first Integrated Management Plan (IMP) pursuant to LB 962.
+The IMP is a cooperative effort by the NRD and Nebraska Department of Natural Resources to ensure short and long-term Compact compliance. - 2005-2007 Allocation reduced to 13.5 inches per acre per year. - 2007- Revised IMP adopted that included reduced water use, implementation of incentive programs and surface water leases funded through authorities granted in LB701 intended to ensure the State's compliance with theCompact and Settlement.
 In cooperation with the Middle and Lower Republican NRDs, surface water was leased from Frenchman Valley, Riverside, and Frenchman-Cambridge Irrigation Districts, allowing the State to maintain its consumptive use within its allocation for the 2007 year, as well as reduce the amount of the State's overuse in the 2003-2007 five year accounting period.